MIHYLE1101/MIHYLE1101/README.md

 - This is my personal note.
-I'll use this webpage as a record of my study.
+I'll use this webpage as a record of my studies.

 <!---
 MIHYLE1101/MIHYLE1101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.